Researching For Your Studies

 Bad research = bad results!
 To get the best marks, you need to use the right information sources.

 Use the links below to learn more about:

 - With these skills, you will be information literate

 When you are researching a topic, the best way to find academic articles is to search online collections of ejournals.
 All students have access to databases subscribed to by the College via ATHENS.
-Please note: you need to be on campus to set up an account.
-Ask at UCB Library helpdesk for details.
+Ask at the HE Library helpdesk for details.

 |Helen and Cherie are your Study Skills assistants.
 They can help you with academic writing, referencing, researching and much more!
 Contact details and links to useful information can be found on the Study Skills website.
 You can also contact them on 01226 216 884.|

 Help for your subject

 Printable guide More information Navigate Back Return to the Homepage